Costa Rica

 Legislation

-Signed the UN Convention on the Rights of Persons with Disabilities on 30 March 2007 and ratified the treaty on 1 October 2008.
+Costa Rica signed the UN Convention on the Rights of Persons with Disabilities on 30 March 2007 and ratified the treaty on 1 October 2008.

-Act No. 9049 of June 2012, recognizing Costa Rican sign language as an official language
+Act No. 9049 of June 2012, recognizing Costa Rican sign language as an official language.

 Employer Legal Requirements